YYYYifan/VHDL_Combination_Lock/README.md

-# Digit Design Assigment
+# University of Birmingham, 2020 Digit Design Assigment

 ## An Combination Lock
-Using VHDL and implement on Nexys4 DDR
-Design by Yifan Du
+Using VHDL and implement on Nexys4 DDR ,design by Yifan Du

 ![avatar](/Figures/board.png)